unfoldedcircle/integration-philipshue/README.md

 ---

-The driver uses discovery for speakers.
+The driver uses discovery for Philips Hue.
 These will be available for the core to setup.

 To register the integration send via websockets: